 7. What should be done now?

-- review the Goverment guidance (released at the end of January), look out for the final form of the Regulations and watch out for the Government making its reporting portal available
+- Review the Government guidance (released at the end of January), read the Regulations and watch out for the Government making its reporting portal available

 8. Closing thoughts